 USDA Symbol: soel

-White horse nettle gets its name from its covering of silvery hairs, among which are the nettle-like prickles.
+There are several species of horse nettle, all of which have star-shaped blossoms with prominent petals, flat or turned backward, and yellow stamens.
+Almost all of them are prickly.
+Flowers of the various species are blue, purple, yellow, or white.
+White Horse Nettle gets its name from its covering of silvery hairs, among which are the nettle-like prickles.
 It grows 1-3 feet tall.
 The leaves are 2-4 inches long, with wavy edges.
 Flowers are violet-purple or white, about 3/4 inch across, with 5 petal-like lobes that are joined at the base, forming a triangular shape at the tip of each lobe.
 All of them have the prominent, bright yellow stamens that distinguish all the horse nettles.
 The yellow fruits resemble small tomatoes and remain on the plant for months.
 They are said to be poisonous.